vmware/vic/doc/design/host-affinity.md

 duplicating significant vSphere functionality.
 Similarly, it seems that VM-Host Affinity Rules should be managed directly in vSphere.

-Given this, it is also reasonable for the Administrator to create the DRS VM Group and supply its name (or an identifier) as a part of the VCH creation or configuration process.
+However, vSphere does not support creation of an empty DRS VM Group (although empty groups may exist as the result of removing all VMs from a group).
+To avoid a "chicken and egg" problem, it will be necessary to support creation of a DRS VM Group as a part of the VCH creation process.

+Eventually, we may wish to support re-use of an existing DRS VM Group or allow administrators to supply a name to be used when creating the group.
+However, this functionality is not required for the first version; we can automatically name the DRS VM Group based on the supplied name for the VCH.

 This design provides significant flexibility: we can support both "must" and "should" rules as well as both Affinity and Anti-Affinity rules with no added implementation effort (testing may be desirable).
 (This is insufficient to support VM-VM Affinity, as those rules do not operate on DRS VM Groups [3].)

-Because the administrator creates these vSphere entities, it is reasonable to expect them to manage the rest of their lifecycle.
-As such, deletion of these entities need not be tied to deletion of a VCH.
+Because the administrator creates the DRS Host Group and VM-Host Affinity Rule, it is reasonable to expect them to manage the rest of their lifecycle.
+However, deletion of any automatically-created DRS VM Group should be handled as a part of deletion of the corresponding VCH.

-**Note:** Creation of an empty DRS VM Group may not be supported.
-This is not
-          clear from the documentation [4].
-One alternative would be to require that the administrator create a VCH, configure DRS as desired, and then supply the DRS VM Group as a part of a VCH configure operation.

-          If creation of an empty DRS VM Group is not supported, we should create one automatically during the creation of each VCH.
-(Worth considering for a future release regardless.)

 Impacted areas: VCH create, configure, and inspect (via CLI, API, and UI); documentation